Newbrough History, Family Crest & Coats of Arms

-England in the wave of migration following the Norman Conquest of 1066.
+Newbrough is one of the names that was brought to England in the wave of migration following the Norman Conquest of 1066.
 The Newbrough family lived in Warwickshire.
 Their name, however, is a reference to Newburgh, Normandy, the family's place of residence prior to the Norman Conquest of England in 1066.
 The Newbrough surname is thought to be a habitational, taken on from a place name such as from Newbrough in Northumberland, which is derived from the Old English words niwe, meaning "new," and burh, meaning "fortification."
-CITATION[CLOSE]

 Early Origins of the Newbrough family